erdikucuk0/Breast-Cancer-Wisconsin/README.md

 # Breast-Cancer-Wisconsin
-I chose to use the k-nn classifier, took the value of k as 3 and the distance measure as minkowski.
+I've chosen to use the K-NN classifier, have taken the value of 'K' as 3 and the distance measure as Minkowski.
 The model has an accuracy rate of over 80%.